nycko123/TweeEditor/README.md

 ###### Its copyright always belongs to TweeChalice.
 If you assign privately, you need to agree with me

-# This app was produced by TweeChalice
+# Team work with Linhk

- TweeChalice is a student and makes this application alone.
-This application is simple, so I hope that someone can give me some advise on changing better.
+ TweeChalice and Linhk are students and makes this application alone.
+This application is simple, so we hope that someone can give me some advise on changing better.

  If you have some problems to let us know, please write your problems in 'Issues'.